Jira

 • ask your Dropzone support representative if you do not know which to use

-Fill out the Alert Source details (pt 1)
+The Jira Alert Source configuration (pt 1)

-• Under "Jira Issue Filter", you must input a Jira JQL search query to identify Jira tickets that contain alerts to investigate
+• Under "Jira Issue Filter," you must input a Jira JQL search query to identify Jira tickets that contain alerts to investigate

 • Input your desired Poll interval and lookback